-In their first few days of life, piglets may undergo several painful husbandry procedures such as teeth clipping, tail docking, and ear notching.
+In their first few days of life, piglets may undergo several painful husbandry procedures such as teeth clipping, tail docking, ear notching, and castration.

 What is teeth clipping and tail docking?